-Pilots at Blackpool Airport are appealing for action after a spate of incidents where laser pointers targeted aircraft on night flights.
+Blackpool Airport pilots call for action after laser pointers target aircraft at night

 They are warning that shining light from the pen-like devices into pilots’ eyes could cause a serious accident or damage eyesight.

 The latest incident happened on Friday as pilot Thomas Hornsby was flying south over Bispham just before the international firework competition display began.

 He said as he approached the Gynn Square area the cockpit lit up a dazzling green.

 The light was shone again, tracking the aircraft’s flight, and he could see it came from the Promenade area where crowds had gathered for the firework show and the Illuminations.

 The 23-year-old, from Norbreck, said: “The whole cock-pit lit up, it was a real shock.